-- 1. PRN medication plan should be kept with the current paper or electronic MAR (Medication administration record) for easy access. - 2.
-The information on the PRN medication plan should include: - The reason for administration (e.g. presenting symptoms) and what the medicine is expected to do (e.g. will relieve hip pain) - Drug name, strength, and formulation. - Dose and route of administration.
-Clinicians should avoid prescribing 'variable doses'.
-Variable doses are split doses that are prescribed (e.g. take 1 or 2 paracetamol tablets). - If a variable dose is prescribed, then clinician should indicate how to reach the decision which dose to give (e.g. Paracetamol 500mg tablets, give 1 or 2 tablets every 4 hours when required.
-Give TWO paracetamol tablets if pain in the hip is severe) - Reasons for giving PRN medicine e.g., resident's signs and symptoms. - How to give the medicine.
+- 1. PRN medication plan should be kept with the current paper/eMAR for easy access. - 2.
+The information on the PRN protocol should include: - The reason for administration (symptoms) and what the medicine is expected to do. - Drug name, strength, and formulation. - Dose and route of administration.
+Clinicians should avoid prescribing 'variable doses.
+Variable doses are split doses that are prescribed (e.g Take 1 or 2 paracetamol tablets). - If a variable dose is prescribed, then clinician should indicate how to reach the decision which dose to give (e.g. Paracetamol 500mg tablets, give 1 or 2 tablets every 4 hours when required.
+Give TWO paracetamol tablets if pain in the hip is severe) - Reasons for giving the 'when required' medicine e.g., resident's signs and symptoms. - How to give the medicine.
 If the medicine needs to be given covertly refer to 'Covert Medication policy' for care home. - Clearly outline which order the medicines are to be administered where there is more than one option and time interval in between them.
-Examples are when multiple pain killers prescribed (like paracetamol and or codeine tablets) or multiple medicines for constipation (like senna tablets and Movicol sachets). - The minimum time between doses if the first dose has not worked. - The maximum dose in 24 hours.
+E.g. if there are multiple pain killers prescribed (paracetamol and codeine) or constipation medicines (senna tablets and movicol sachets). - The minimum time between doses if the first dose has not worked. - The maximum dose in 24 hours.